Supportive Care for Spinal Disc Herniation

 Moderate / Progressive-Stage

-Structured maintenance protocols for established disc degeneration, focusing on slowing disease progression, managing pain, and preserving function through combined modalities.
+Structured supportive protocols for established disc herniation, focusing on reducing inflammation, managing radicular symptoms, and preserving function through combined modalities.

 Primary Objective: Progression Management & Function Preservation